fadhil333/InfinityShopping/README.md

 # InfinityShopping
 This is a HTML program to make a website for online shopping.
-This is done using HTML,CSS,JavaScript.
+This is done using HTML,CSS and JavaScript.